tom-seddon/b2/doc/Debug-version.md

 Names in capitals are argument placeholders.
-When listed as part of the path, they are found by position, and are mandatory; those given as part of the query string are found by name, and are optional.
+When listed as part of the path, they are found by position, and are mandatory; those given as part of the query string are found by name, and are usually (but not always) optional.

 Every method takes a window name, `WIN` - as seen in the title bar - indicating which window to send the request to.
 In most cases,